devcontainers/spec/proposals/devcontainer-templates.md

 ### Referencing a Template

-The `id` format (`<oci-registry>/<namespace>/<template>[:latest]`) dictates how a [supporting tool](../docs/specs/supporting-tools.md#supporting-tools-and-services) will locate and download a given Template from an OCI registry (For example - `ghcr.io/user/repo/go:latest`).
+The `id` format (`<oci-registry>/<namespace>/<template>[:<semantic-version>]`) dictates how a [supporting tool](https://containers.dev/supporting) will locate and download a given Template from an OCI registry.
+For example:

+- `ghcr.io/user/repo/go`
+- `ghcr.io/user/repo/go:1`
+- `ghcr.io/user/repo/go:latest`

 The registry must implement the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec).
 Some implementors can be [found here](https://oras.land/implementors/).

 ## Versioning

-Each Template is published with only the `latest` tag.
-Tooling that handles releasing Templates will republish the `latest` tag every time a new release is created.
+Each Template is individually [versioned according to the semver specification](https://semver.org/).
+The `version` property in the respective `devcontainer-template.json` file is updated to increment the Template's version.

+Tooling that handles releasing Templates will not republish Templates if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.

 ## Release